• Themes/Playlists

 Speaking of Canada, The Bay of Fundy has some of the most dangerous tidal bores in the world.
 The Unthanks tell of these hazardous waters.

-Fundy out: The unusual rock formations at The Bay of Fundy with tide out on a calm day.
-But this hazard place, has seen many a shipwreck …
+Fundy out: unusual rock formations at The Bay of Fundy with tide out on a calm day.
+But these hazardous waters have caused many a shipwreck …

 Once again we come to a song of man’s inhumanity to man.
 Gil Scott-Heron & Brian Jackson tell of the dangers of trying to cross the Rio Grande river as a refugee seeking a better life in America.
 But the lure of liberty is an ephemeral one when the border patrols regard you as an Alien (Hold On To Your Dream).
 “Hiding in the shadows, so scared that you want to scream.
 But you dare not make a sound if you want to hold on to your dreams.”